Notebook nineteenPublished Monday, 1st July, 2019

 I carry a notebook everywhere with me.
-Sure, there’s a cloud-connected notebook on every digital device I have - I use Apple Notes to collect and connect more fleshed-out thoughts - but I also carry a physical notebook too.
+Sure, there’s a cloud-connected notebook on every digital device I have - I use Standard Notes to collect and connect more fleshed-out thoughts - but I also carry a physical notebook too.

 The first notebook I remember using was a massive, 400-page (almost-a-pack-of-paper) wire-bound A4 one that I used throughout Sixth Form.
 During university I religiously used a mixture of pocket and cashier Moleskine notebooks, filled with library reference numbers, university deadlines, and shopping lists.
 My latter notebooks are filled with to-do lists, ideas for projects or products, poetry, and plans for the weekend.